 It is the responsibility of parents to ensure that medicines sent to school are 'in date'.
-Parents should collect all medicines at the end of the school day.
+Parents should collect all medicines at the end of the school day if required dosages continue outside of school hours.

-If medication has not been collected by the end of the school term, or after treatment has ended, the medicine will be disposed of.
+If medication has not been collected by the end of the school term, or after treatment has ended the medicine will be disposed of.
 If new supplies are required it is the responsibility of the parents to supply medication as needed.